tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 We define an new X.509 extension, DelegationUsage to be used in the certificate when the certificate permits the usage of Delegated Credentials.
 When this extension is not present the client MUST not accept a Delegated Credential even if it is negotiated by the server.
-When it is present, the client SHOULD follow the validation procedure.
+When it is present, the client MUST follow the validation procedure.

   id-ce-delegationUsage OBJECT IDENTIFIER ::=  { TBD }